top of page

 Why age 7 matters:

-• Adult teeth are beginning to erupt
+• Permanent teeth are beginning to erupt alongside baby teeth

-• Bite patterns become easier to assess
+• Bite patterns and teeth and jaw relationships become easier to assess

-• Jaw growth can still be guided
+• Jaw growth can still be guided with the right appliances

 How Dentists Diagnose an Overbite